Slowdeb/Tryhackme/Wonderland.md

 ![lin_capabilities](https://user-images.githubusercontent.com/76821053/120696069-03101b80-c4a4-11eb-8f58-114ca4412c41.png)

-The root user (or any ID with UID of 0) gets a special privileges running processes.
+The root user (or any ID with UID of 0) gets special privileges running processes.
 The kernel and applications are usually programmed to skip the restriction of some activities when seeing this user ID.

 More info on setuid capabilities can be found [here](https://book.hacktricks.xyz/linux-unix/privilege-escalation/linux-capabilities).